 May 8, 1953 - Billy O'Dell pitched a no-hitter in a 2-0 win over South Carolina.
 That same day, Clemson officially joined the newly-formed Atlantic Coast Conference.

-May 22-24, 1954 - Clemson participated in the NCAA Playoffs in a home-and-home series with Virginia Tech, but lost to the Hokies twice in as many games.
+May 22-24, 1954 - Clemson participated in the NCAA Playoffs in a home-and-home series against Virginia Tech but lost to the Hokies twice in as many games.
 Clemson lost the first game 11-10 on May 22.
 It marked the first NCAA Tournament event in any sport played at Clemson.
 The Tigers lost to Virginia Tech 7-1 two days later in Blacksburg.

 1954 - Clemson won the ACC title with an 8-4 ACC regular-season record in the conference's inaugural season.
 Bob Smith was also named ACC Coach-of-the-Year.